-This article aims to analyze that gap of understanding and comprehension to help artists assess and address the difference between constructive and destructive criticism.
+This article aims to analyze this gap between the two definitions of criticism to help artists assess and address the difference between constructive and destructive criticism.

 Artistically speaking, criticism is not intended to be destructive.
 In fact, the practice of criticism and delivering critiques can be a positive and refined skill that has been invaluable to creatives throughout the ages.
 Here are the two major forms of “productive” criticism:

 Objective criticism can be a more formal style of dialogue.
 It is typically the tone of choice in social art gatherings, as it is intended to be a polite and constructive discussion meant for unified and palatable tastes.
 Objective criticism is most often found in classroom environments and in select online artist groups, where everyone is working towards developing themselves through peer communication and review.